Drew Patrick Storen

 Overall, Storen had gone 12-4 with 15 saves and a 3.64 ERA in two years in college.
 He was picked by the Washington Nationals with the 10th pick of the 2009 amateur draft; the team had already chosen another first-rounder that year, Stephen Strasburg, at #1 overall.
 The #10 pick they used for Storen was compensation for not signing Aaron Crow a year prior.
 Storen was signed quickly by scout Ryan Fox for $1.6 million, one of the first 2009 draftees to ink a deal.

-Storen made his pro debut for the Hagerstown Suns on June 18, allowing two runs in one inning.
+Storen made his pro debut for the Hagerstown Suns on June 18th that year, allowing two runs in one inning.
 Three days later, he gave up 3 runs in one inning and took a loss in his second game.
-Overall, he was 2-1, 1.95, pitching in 28 games in relief at three different levels, including 10 games for AA Harrisburg during which he did not give up a run.
-He started 2010 at Harrisburg, but was promoted to AAA after only 7 games, during which he had collected 4 saves and given up only one run whilke striking out over a batter an inning.
-He then pitched 6 games for Syracuse of the International League before getting the call to the Show in mid-May, less than a year after having been drafted and ahead of his more hyped teammate Strasburg.
+Overall, he was 2-1, 1.95, pitching in 28 games in relief at three different levels, including 10 games for the AA Harrisburg Senators during which he did not give up a run.
+He started 2010 at Harrisburg, but was promoted to AAA after only 7 games, during which he had collected 4 saves and given up only one run while striking out over a batter an inning.
+He then pitched 6 games for the Syracuse Chiefs of the International League before getting the call to the Show in mid-May, less than a year after having been drafted and ahead of his more hyped teammate Strasburg.

 Storen made his major league debut as a relief pitcher facing the St. Louis Cardinals on May 17, 2010.
 He pitched two-thirds of an inning without allowing a run.
 His first strikeout victim was Matt Holliday.
 He stayed with the team for the remainder of the season and did well, going 4-4, 3.58 with 5 saves in 54 games in relief.
 In 55 1/3 innings, he gave up only 48 hits and struck out 52 while walking 22 batters.
 After the season, he returned to Stanford for a semester to work towards he completion of his degree in product design.

-Storen's father, Mark, is a sports radio personality known professionally as Mark Patrick.
+Storen's father, Mark, was a sports radio personality known professionally as Mark Patrick.
 He is also a distant relative of basketball executive Mike Storen and Mike's daughter, television broadcaster Hannah Storm.